w3c/reffy/README.md

 Reffy should be able to parse most of the W3C/WHATWG specifications that define WebIDL terms (both published versions and Editor's Drafts).
 The tool may work with other types of specs, but has not been tested with any of them.

 There are a few exceptions to the rule, though.
-Notably, the crawler fails to parse Editor's Drafts of some specs that use [ReSpec](https://github.com/w3c/respec), usually because ReSpec uses `DOMParser` to normalize paddings in some cases and this process does not yet run well in [jsdom](https://github.com/tmpvar/jsdom).
+Notably, the crawler fails to parse Editor's Drafts of some specs that use [ReSpec](https://github.com/w3c/respec)'s markdown format, probably because jsdom lacks support for some feature required by ReSpec in that case.

 ### List of specs to crawl